charliemikels/figura-music-player/README.md

 https://github.com/user-attachments/assets/edd2eb7a-d5ba-4e06-8544-566fa3d33720

-(Appologies for the 240p demo video.
+(Apologies for the 240p demo video.
 Github's 10MB limit is pretty tight.)

 <details>
 <summary>Some caveats about this demo</summary>
 <ul>
-    <li>It takes an impracticaly long time to buffer. (~11 minutes at current settings)</li>
+    <li>It takes an impractically long time to buffer. (~11 minutes at current settings)</li>
-    <li>To actualy hear anything meaningful, the viewer would need to enable the Unlimited Sounds advanced setting.
-However it eventualy runs into Minecraft's internal 247 sound limit. </li>
+    <li>To actually hear anything meaningful, the viewer would need to enable the Unlimited Sounds advanced setting.
+However it eventually runs into Minecraft's internal 247 sound limit. </li>
-    <li>Unfortunantly the default Triangle Sine instrument hits a resource limit arround the 113s mark.
+    <li>Unfortunate the default Triangle Sine instrument hits a resource limit around the 113s mark.
 However, the Noteblock instruments and using ChloeSpacedOut's piano are able to complete the song.</li>
 </ul>
 </details>